anniedoris/2.12_team1a/README.md

 ## Mobile Robot

 ### List of Code
 Below is a list of files and what they control for the mobile robot.
 Two files are required to run the controller, and four files are required to run the robot.
+For the Intel RealSense camera, terminal commands are sufficient to stream video to a PC.

 - Controller: ```controller_main.cpp``` and ```controller_wireless.cpp```
 - Robot: ```robot_drive.cpp```, ```robot_main.cpp```, ```robot_motion_control.cpp```, and ```robot_wireless.cpp```